Canada's Worst Driver: Premise

-The first episode concludes with an obstacle course challenge, meant to evaluate the skills of the individual drivers.
-The series is well-known for their obstacle course challenges; contestants must routinely maneuver their cars through tight spaces with less than an inch of clearance on either side.
+The first episode concludes with an obstacle course challenge – meant to evaluate the skills of the individual drivers – in which contestants must routinely maneuver their cars through tight spaces with less than an inch of clearance on either side.
 To show that the challenge can be done without hitting obstacles by an average driver, host Andrew Younghusband performs each challenge before any contestant attempts the challenge.

-Beginning with the second episode, each contestant meets with a panel of four experts and Andrew for an evaluation of their performance and after all remaining contestants are interviewed, the judges and Andrew deliberate on which contestant and nominator pair have improved enough to graduate from the Driver Rehabilitation Centre.
+Beginning with the second episode, each contestant meets with the host and a panel of four experts for an evaluation of their performance.
+After all contestants are interviewed, the judges and host deliberate on which contestant–nominator pair have improved enough to graduate from the Driver Rehabilitation Centre.
 The driver who has graduated is eliminated from the competition and is sent home with their licenses returned to them; the contestants typically drive off with their nominators in the car that they used to arrive at the Driver Rehabilitation Centre.
 The experts also reserve the right to not graduate anyone for any episode or to graduate multiple contestants at the same time.
 The experts may also choose to expel any contestant who does not show any incentive to learn or who the experts believe should not continue driving; the licenses are returned.
 In this case, the contestant is eliminated from the competition and their licenses are returned and they are given a ride home.

-The elimination process continues until only three contestants remain (the original intent was for only two drivers remain in the first season, but due to an episode where no one graduated due to an overall horrific performance in the Icy Corner Challenge, three remained for the final episode; every season since has had three finalists, although Andrew twice suggested a four-person finale-- the seventh season and the tenth season).
-The three remaining contestants are then given the Mega-Challenge, an obstacle course challenge with elements of every previous challenge, as well as a standard driver's examination through the busy streets of a major urban city near the Driver Rehabilitation Centre.
+The elimination process continues until only three contestants remain.
+The three remaining contestants are then given the Mega Challenge, an obstacle course challenge with elements of every previous challenge, as well as a standard driver's examination through the busy streets of a major urban city near the Driver Rehabilitation Centre.

 Based on these final challenges, the experts determine which among the three is named Canada's Worst Driver.
-With the exception of the eleventh season, the contestant who fared the second-worst is deemed to not be a graduate, while the contestant who fared the third-worst is considered a graduate.

-Unlike other versions of the Worst Driver series around the world, where being eliminated early or being the Worst Driver is either rewarded with a new car or had their car destroyed, no prizes are given for being eliminated early or for being named Canada's Worst Driver, aside from a commemorative trophy.
+Unlike other versions of the Worst Driver series, where being eliminated early or being the Worst Driver is either rewarded with a new car or had their car destroyed, no prizes are given for being eliminated early or for being named Canada's Worst Driver, aside from a commemorative trophy.